mamunongithub/fiverr-sleeps/README.md

 > * Make sure to use at least one `line-break` to separate `html` and `markdown` whenever you are using them together
 > * Do not `indent` html
-> * To delete button or image component inside rich editor first you have to click/focus and then hit `Delete` key on keyboard

 # Utility class